W00jo/sandomiria-demonicum/README.md

 ## Overview

-Sandomiria Demonicum is set in medieval Sandomierz, where the player takes control of an immortal champion fighting against otherworldly creatures that have invaded once-holy and beautiful lands.
+*Sandomiria Demonicum* is set in medieval Sandomierz, where the player takes control of an immortal champion fighting against otherworldly creatures that have invaded once-holy and beautiful lands.

-Blending real historical inspirations with the dark fantasy aesthetics of the 1980s, Sandomiria Demonicum delivers a, first-person action experience focused on intense combat against hordes of the undead and monsters.
+Blending real historical inspirations with the dark fantasy aesthetics of the 1980s, first-person action experience focused on combat against hordes of the undead and monsters, while managing resources.

 ## Project structure

-- **assets/** → Art, audio, fonts, shaders
+<br/>├── **assets/** → Art, audio, fonts, shaders
+<br/>├── **config/** → Settings and translations
-- **docs/** → Notes and changelog
+<br/>├── **docs/** → Notes and changelog
+<br/>├── **global/** → For global scripts
-- **src/** → Main game scenes and their respective `scripts`
+<br/>└── **src/** → Main game scenes and their respective `scripts`

 ## How to run